 How Amen Clinics Can Help

-SPECT imaging (which stands for single-photon emission computerized tomography) is a special kind of photograph we take of the brain to help us better understand how it works and what is going on inside of it.
+SPECT imaging is a special kind of photograph we take of the brain to help us better understand how it works and what is going on inside of it.
 SPECT can specifically help children and adults with behavioral problems by: